Degree Requirements and Academic Policies

 We recommend the following guidelines for students enrolling in 1.5-credit courses:

-- Students should take the equivalent of five 3-credit courses, if they want to enroll in one 1.5-credit course.
+- Students should take the equivalent of five 3-credit courses or 15 credits, if they want to enroll in one 1.5-credit course.
 (This will allow them to remain as a full-time student if they drop or withdraw from a course.)

-- Students should take the equivalent of four 3-credit courses, if they want to enroll in two 1.5-credit courses.
+- Students should take the equivalent of four 3-credit courses or 12 credits, if they want to enroll in two 1.5-credit courses.
 (This will allow them to remain as a full-time student if they drop or withdraw from a course.)

 The add/drop period for 1.5-credit courses is viewable on the Registrar’s website.

 4. Transfer Credit Policy

-External applicants for transfer admission must have completed one semester of at least 12 credit hours prior to being accepted to McDonough.
+External applicants for transfer admission must have completed one semester of at least 12 transferable credit hours prior to being accepted to McDonough.
 Internal candidates for transfer must have completed one year of study at Georgetown prior to being accepted to McDonough and should have achieved a minimum GPA of 3.0 on a 4.0 scale.
-Students currently enrolled in another school within the University who are interested in transferring should contact the Undergraduate Program Office.
+Students currently enrolled in another school within the University who are interested in transferring should contact the Undergraduate Program Office for more information on the internal transfer admissions process.

 Validation of Business Courses

-When an external transfer student requests transfer credit for a business course that has been taken at another institution, the student may be asked to validate the course by passing an examination on the subject material covered in the equivalent course(s) at Georgetown and/or providing a comprehensive course syllabus including a class schedule of topics and content covered.
-All validation processes are administered through the Undergraduate Program Office and all course syllabus are reviewed by faculty advisors in McDonough or the transfer student coordinator in the Undergraduate Program Office.
+When an external transfer student requests transfer credit for a business course that has been taken at another institution, the student may be asked to validate the course by passing an examination on the subject material covered in the equivalent course(s) at Georgetown (in the case of ACCT coursework) and/or providing a comprehensive course syllabus including a class schedule of topics and content covered (for most other Business courses).
+All validation processes are administered through the Undergraduate Program Office and all course syllabus are reviewed by faculty advisors in McDonough or the transfer student coordinators in the Undergraduate Program Office.

 With the exception of summer school courses listed in the usual departments of the four undergraduate schools on campus (College, SFS, MSB and NHS), McDonough students may not enroll in courses offered through the School of Continuing Studies for its various degrees, certificates and special programs.